kragen/derctuo/markdown/scribal-basic.md

         rt 90
     }

-The block argument is invoked with `yield`, and because it's not a first-class object, it becomes a downward funarg; it can't be captured and stored for later use, so resources can be reclaimed with stack discipline.
-This does require a little bit of trickiness with the calling convention: the block is running in the lexical context where it was defined, with access to variables like `side`, but the activation record of `repeat` is still active, so `fd` and `rt` get their activation records pushed on top of `repeat`'s.
-And when we reach the end of the block we must "return" into the body of `repeat`, before it returns to the caller of `repeat` which contained the block.
+The block argument is invoked with `yield`, and because it’s not a first-class object, it becomes a downward funarg; it can’t be captured and stored for later use, so resources can be reclaimed with stack discipline.
+This does require a little bit of trickiness with the calling convention: the block is running in the lexical context where it was defined, with access to variables like `side`, but the activation record of `repeat` is still active, so `fd` and `rt` get their activation records pushed on top of `repeat`’s.
+And when we reach the end of the block we must “return” into the body of `repeat`, before it returns to the caller of `repeat` which contained the block.

 Because all the parameters are passed by reference, you can pass